fazo96/Legends-Viewer/README.md

 ## Some info on this branch

 - I am a programmer, though not a C# programmer.
 I'm not entirely sure about what I'm doing here.
-- I followed guidelines from [rmblr](http://www.bay12forums.com/smf/index.php?action=profile;u=61461), a bay 12 user to fix the program so it can run on mono on linux.
+- I followed guidelines from [this post](http://www.bay12forums.com/smf/index.php?topic=72702.msg5832031#msg5832031) by [rmblr](http://www.bay12forums.com/smf/index.php?action=profile;u=61461), a bay 12 user to fix the program so it can run on mono on linux.
 - I hope that we can create a version of this program that runs both on windows and mono (linux, osx and eventually bsd) so that it can become truly multiplatform if possible.
 If not possible, at least we can have a linux branch.

 ## What does not work